MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 ### Request session control option appears

-After adding an app, you might see the **Request session control** option.
+After onboarding a non-Microsoft IdP app, you may see the **Request session control** option.
 This occurs because only catalog apps have out-of-the-box session controls.
 For any other app, you must go through a self-onboarding process.

+Follow the instructions at [Deploy conditional access app control for custom apps with non-Microsoft IdPs](proxy-deployment-any-app-idp.md).

 **Recommended steps**